When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Wheels and Tyres

-One thing you wouldn’t expect to find on a budget electric mountain bike is tubeless-ready rims, but sure enough the Rockrider E-ST100 has them.
-All you will need are tubeless tyres, presta valves and sealant and you’re good to go.
+One thing you wouldn’t expect to find on a budget electric mountain bike is tubeless-ready rims, but sure enough, the Rockrider E-ST100 has them.
+All you will need are tubeless tyres, Presta valves and sealant and you’re good to go.

-The 27.5″ rim have 28 spokes up front with 36 at the rear (to cope with the extra weight and torque of the motor).
+The 27.5″ rim has 28 spokes up front with 36 at the rear (to cope with the extra weight and torque of the motor).
 These are wide rims at 23mm and will readily accept tyres up to 2.5″ wide.

-These forks are fairly entry level, but in the greater scheme of things, a lot of bikes at this price have the inferior Suntour XCT forks fitted.
+These forks are fairly entry-level, but in the greater scheme of things, a lot of bikes at this price have the inferior Suntour XCT forks fitted.
 At least these can handle a reasonable amount of abuse – just be aware of their limits.

 I’ve owned a few Decathlon bikes, and their finishing kit is always decent enough for the price.
 The E-ST100 is no exception and has 720mm wide handlebars, with ergonomic grips, a 31.6mm seatpost and an Ergofit Evo saddle – I have ridden their bikes with this saddle and in my opinion it’s comfy enough, although saddle preference is a personal choice and you’ll probably want to change it for one more suited to your behind.

 Made from lightweight 6061 alloys with hydroformed tubes and the same low frame geometry as the E-ST500, the E-ST100 is going to please most entry-level e-MTB riders.
 The frame isn’t bad at all and considering the price, I would go as far as to say that it’s the best available on an electric mountain bike for under £800.

 Who is the Rockrider E-ST100 bike aimed at?